On the binary digits of $n$ and $n^2$

 \begin{lem} If $(n)_2\in\{(\tL\tO)^{\ell}\tL\tL:\; \ell\geq 2\}$ then $s(n^2)\geq 7$. \end{lem} \begin{proof} An elementary calculation shows that, if $(n)_2=(\tL\tO)^{\ell}\tL\tL$, $\ell\geq 1$, then

 \end{proof}

 In our application for the infinite family in Lemma~\ref{s(3x)=4}, we will fix the value of $s(n)$, which means that $\ell$ is small.
-Lemma~\ref{useful_2} then guarantees that the squares of such integers have (too) many $\tL$-bits, which will allow to get contradictions.
+Lemma~\ref{useful_2} then guarantees that the squares of such integers have (too) many $\tL$-bits, which will lead to a contradiction.
 We will make use of this procedure at several places in our investigation, in particular to check that there are no solutions in odd integers $n$ for the system $s(3n)=4$, $s(n)=9$ and $s(n^2)=5$.
 The sporadic solutions that are bounded in Lemma~\ref{s(3x)=4} can be checked directly by an exhaustive computer search.

 We next recall two recent results by Kaneko and Stoll~\cite{kanekostoll2021} that deal with products of integers with few binary digits.

 \begin{lem} Let $\ell,m\geq 2$, and let $a$ and $b$ be two odd integers such that $s(a)=\ell$ and $s(b)=m$.
 If $s(ab)=2$, then we have \end{lem}